Administrative Policies and Procedures Manual - Policy 3210: Recruitment and Hiring

 4.5.
 Offer of Employment

 Prior to formal HR approval, tentative verbal job discussions may be held as long as it is clear that the job offer is contingent upon HR approval.
 After HR approval, the hiring official may extend an official offer of employment.
 HR will send hiring officials the formal Offer Letter.
 All final offers must be confirmed in writing.
 Any deviations in the obligations, commitments, or conditions of employment in the Offer Letter must be approved in advance by HR.
-Refer to "Wage and Salary Administration" Policy 3500, UBP for a discussion of starting salaries and internal equity.
+Refer to UAP 3500 ("Wage and Salary Administration") for a discussion of starting salaries and internal equity.

 4.6.
 Closing the Process

 Once a candidate accepts an offer, the hiring official is responsible for notifying all other applicants in writing of the results of the search.
-The new employee must report to HR to complete new employee paperwork (I-9, W-4, demographic form, payroll deposit authorization, etc.) in advance of the first day of employment.
+The new employee must report to HR to complete new employee paperwork (such as the I-9, W-4, demographic form, payroll deposit authorization) in advance of the first day of employment.
 Certain positions may require medical evaluations or background checks.
 Medical evaluations will be conducted after the offer of employment and employment is contingent on the results of the evaluation.
 Background checks are typically conducted prior to a formal offer of employment.

 4.7.
 UNM Temps